openlayers/workshop/doc/en/webgl/meteorites.md

 [import](../../../src/en/examples/webgl/meteorites.js)

-After fetching the data with an `XMLHttpClient`, a feature is created for each line in the CSV file and added to a vector source.
+After fetching the data with an `XMLHttpRequest`, a feature is created for each line in the CSV file and added to a vector source.
 This source is rendered in a vector layer over a tile layer.

 ![Meteorite impact sites](meteorites.png)